RyanJarv/ryanjarv.github.io/_posts/sar/2024-05-06-sar-2-iam-evaluation.md

 },
 ```

-In this case, IAM evaluation follows the normal rules for an identity and a resource in the same account, where the resource-based permissions are sufficient to and grant `arn:aws:iam::1111:user/sam` permission to assume the Role, even if the `sam` User does not have any `sts:AssumeRole` identity-based permissions.
+In this case, IAM evaluation follows the normal rules for an identity and a resource in the same account, where the resource-based permissions are sufficient to grant `arn:aws:iam::1111:user/sam` permission to assume the role, even if the `sam` User does not have any `sts:AssumeRole` identity-based permissions.

 As always, any deny statements will always still override this behavior.